dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/inequalities/6-abs-equations.md

 ## Equations with Multiple Absolute Values

-If there are more than one absolute values, you need to separate the cases for each break point where one of the inside expressions change its sign.{{% sn mult %}}Also have a look at [Removing Square Roots](../../numbers/removing-roots-2/#square-root-of-a-polynomial).{{% /sn %}}
+If there are more than one absolute values, you need to separate the cases for each breakpoint where one of the inside expressions change its sign.{{% sn mult %}}Also have a look at [Removing Square Roots](../../numbers/removing-roots-2/#square-root-of-a-polynomial).{{% /sn %}}

 {{% figure src="courses/jpn-maths-1/numbers-and-expressions/ineq-abs-1.jpg" caption="Three possible ranges of $x$ for the equation $|x+2| + |x-1| = 4$" %}}